-- Investment valued under $100m hit a 5 quarter high in Q3 2016 with $161m committed to Institutional Investments & Trading companies, an increase of 17.4% YoY.
+- Investment valued under $100m hit a 5 quarter high in Q3 2016 with $161m committed to Institutional Investments and Trading companies, an increase of 17.4% YoY.

-- Over the last five quarters the number of deals has varied falling from a high of 26 in Q3 2016 to 12 in Q3 2017.
+- Over the last five quarters the number of investments have varied falling from a high of 26 in Q3 2016 to 12 in Q3 2017.

-The share of deals to US-based Institutional Investments & Trading companies has progressively declined since 2014 as more transactions are closed in emerging markets
+The Share of deals to US based Institutional Investments and Trading companies has progressively declined since 2014 as more deals are closed in emerging markets

-- The share of investments to companies based in the United States fell by 9% between 2014 and 2016 and look set to fall again by the end of this year.
+- The Share of Investments to companies based in the USA fell by 9% between 2014 and 2016 and look set to fall again by the end of this year.